kyma-incubator/compass/docs/investigations/gateway-architecture/gateway-architecture.md

 ## Conclusion

 Taking into account all the pros and cons of mentioned solutions I believe that two options would work best in our case: **Apollo Server** and **Separate HTTP endpoints**.
 While Apollo Server is very handy to use and offers a lot of out of the box functionality it would introduce unnecessary change to our technology stack and performance hit.
 Because of that, I am personally leaning towards the more straightforward solution - **Separate HTTP endpoints** that seems to meet all our key requirements and doesn't seem to require a lot of work to implement.

+## Decision

+The decision made by the team is that we will implement third option (separate HTTP endpoints) but for now we will expose only one endpoint (`/graphql`) that will point at our `Director` service, hosting our current API.
+This way in the future we'll still be able to smoothly transition to a more complex solution.

+The first solution was rejected due to high maintenance effort and performance issues.
+We decided to reject Apollo Server because we didn't want to introduce Node.js to our technology stack.
+The team was unsure how difficult implementing custom stitching solution in Go would be, so we rejected that option for now as well.